Redronn/Living-Skyrim-texture-backup-script/README.md

 Archive/zip the downsized textures to back them up.

 After downsizing just replace the original files with them, don't do it through Mod Organizer.
-If you want to revert to original textures, just replace them with the files backed up by this script.
+If you want to revert to original textures, just replace them with the files backed up by the script.

 Made for Living Skyrim version 4.2.0.1